 - At this point, give the quiz a title – we talked about this in the previous section.

 - In the ”Settings” tab, choose the certificate that you want to preview.

 - Click on the correct question to the quiz and then click on “Finish Quiz.”

 - This lets you see the certificate before it is published, with the option to “Print Your Certificate.”

-Assignments can be attributed to each Course, Lesson, or particular Topic to give your students extra material to learn and be quizzed on.
-Although these additions are completely optional, they provide another way for your students to gain additional comprehension.
+Assignments can be attributed to each Learndash Online Course, Lesson, or particular Topic to give your students extra material to learn and be quizzed on.
+Although these additions are completely optional, they provide another way for your students to gain comprehension.

-Assignments are always enabled by a lesson or topic basis, and first, need to be assigned to whichever section is appropriate for the specific assignment.
+Assignments are always enabled on a lesson or topic basis, and first, need to be assigned to whichever section is appropriate for the specific assignment.